Updated on 2024-07-24 GMT+08:00

 • Beside buckets, you can also configure the expiration time for objects during object uploads.
 The expiration time of objects prevails against that of buckets.

 After an object expires, OBS adds the object to the deletion queue and delete it asynchronously.
 This may cause the deletion time to be later than the expiration time.
-After an object expires, you will not be charged for the related storage duration fee.
+After an object is deleted, you will no longer be billed for its storage.

 To query the planned expiration time of an object, you can call the GET object API or HEAD object API.
 These APIs return response headers that provide expiration information about the object.